HOW MANY CATTLE DO I HAVE?

 Let’s say that a rancher unknowingly had an error while counting and was five head off on their cattle count.
 Since cattle are such a large asset, the amount of potential profit loss adds up quickly when a just few head are missed.
-This occurrence can be detrimental to an operation as it negatively affects the profitability of the business as well as the net income.
+This occurrence can be detrimental to an operation as it negatively affects the business's profitability and net income.
 Keeping an accurate count of how many animals you have is critical for precise ranch management.
 It can be a difficult task at times, but it is important to provide accurate answers with regards to the size of your herd as it affects management, production, and records within your operation.
 It is crucial to have accurate inventory records.
 They provide the necessary information needed to influence business decisions and give insight into areas that may need improvement to boost profitability.

 In the future, we will be highlighting some of the inventory issues that ranchers face by sharing their thoughts on the matter as well as some of their own personal ranching stories.
-You can find more information about our smart ear tag as well as follow along with the progression and receive updates at www.701x.com.
-Feel free to follow us on our social media platforms to stay up to date with our posts and to share your own thoughts and stories!
+Click links for more information about our smart ear tag and cattle management software.
+Feel free to follow us on our social media platforms to stay up to date with our posts and to share your own thoughts and stories! !
+Facebook, Instagram, LinkedIn.